itucsdb1954/itucsdb1954/docs/source/developer/member1.rst

 REGISTER PAGE
 -------------
-* Program store the user's login data  into database by using "users" table.
-Signing up done by a function given below:
+* Program store the user's login data  into database by using "users" table.Signing up done by a function given below:
 .. code-block:: python

 	def register_page():